Ask Netlify

 This integration supports the following types of databases:

-The PolyScale Integration connects Netlify to PolyScale on the site level.
+The PolyScale Integration is enabled at a site level and must be enabled for each site you want to use with the integration.
 To use the integration on multiple sites, follow the steps below for each site on which you want to enable the integration.

 # Connect to PolyScale on Netlify